echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 * COVID crisis generally accelerated the overall attack landscape.
 Indeed as the crisis forced many enterprises and organizations to accelerate their digital transformation, it increased the opportunity for cyber criminals and nation states to launch more attacks, leverage innovations to their advantages, better select their targets, increase their efficiency and increase their rewards, in particular with Ransomware based attacks.
 * The Supply Chain is under stress as per the {{SOLARWIND}} attack
-* Nation State attacks are getting more visibility, among other things, through the Ukraine crisis.
+* Nation State attacks are continuing to evolve, for example as noted bo those linked to the current Ukraine crisis.

-Attacks are now damaging Enterprises and Organizations (with ransomware being the number 1 issue by large) in increasing severity which materialises and started to be measured at macroscopic level in some countries:
+Attacks are now damaging enterprises and other organizations with ransomware being the number 1 issue by a considerable margin.
+The attacks are increasing in severity, to the extent that this is now being measured at macroscopic level in some countries:

 * €1B loss of revenue for French organizations from January to August 2022 {{LOSSINREVENUE}}
 * Loss in capitalisation between 1-5% {{LOSSINCAP}}
 * Degradation by credit notation agencies {{LOSSINCREDITSCORE}}

-Another implication from the COVID crisis is the acceleration of BYOD with the current reliance on remote working which created two types of side effects for remote employees, contractors and third parties that need to connect to one or more enterprise networks on a temporary basis:
+Another implication from the COVID crisis is the acceleration of BYOD with the current reliance on remote working.
+This has created two side effects for remote employees, contractors and third parties that need to connect to one or more enterprise networks on a temporary basis:

-* need to use a VPN access to the corporate network, which brings all the risks that VPN may open
+* need to use a VPN access to the corporate network, which brings all the benefits and risks that VPNs may open
 * need to access a cloud proxy which requires an agent to be installed on the device to steer the traffic to the right place.

 In such circumstances, requiring